kodecocodes/i10t/sirikit/sirikit.markdown

 The resolution result tells Siri what to do next, or if everything is OK, it moves on to the next parameter.
 That all sounds a little abstract, so here’s a diagram:

-[TODO: FPE: I'd suggest another diagram that brings down the color level of the nodes; they're hard to read.]

 ![width=100%](images/Resolution.png)

 Open **RideRequestHandler.swift** and add the following method: